geanpannellini/iowa_liquor_retail_sales/README.md

 > There are a lot of modes to represent the silver layer, using Star Schema or Snowflake methods.
 > In this case, I am using Star Schema because the main motivation is to organize the data.
 Please, read my article about [Performance of Different Data Modeling Approaches in Modern Storage Architecture](https://github.com/geanpannellini/MBA_final_project)

-> Some characteristic about the silver layer is the Data Catalog can use these tables to incentive a data-driven mindset to the company
+> Some characteristic of the silver layer is the Data Catalog can use these tables to incentive a data-driven mindset to the company
 > Every dimension is here making "easy" access.

 ## Gold

-The gold layer is the business layer and can be used for both the business querys and platform data views(Lightdash, Looker, Metabase).
+The gold layer is the business layer and can be used for both business queries and platform data views(Lightdash, Looker, Metabase).

 > Please, access the topic "About business questions" above.

+Some tables can use another configuration, in this case, we don't have an example but here is another configuration for incremental tables:
+  `materialized='incremental'`,
+  `unique_key='order_id'`,
+  `strategy='timestamp'`,
+  `updated_at='order_date'`

 ## Lineage graphs